island-is/island.is/libs/application/core/README.md

 ## Form

-Describes flow via JSON for `application-ui-shell`.
+The form describes UI flow via JSON which feeds into `application-ui-shell`.

 ### Fields